 Cross an arched bridge and stroll on shaded paths along a koi-filled stream to the Full Moon Tea House, designed by Whitney Smith and built in 1966.
 The blue tile roofing, imported from Japan, is especially striking in the spring when nearby pink cherry and plum trees are in bloom.
 The tea house is open limited hours during the summer as the Camellia Lounge and for special occasions during the year.

 Nearby, the minka (traditional farmhouse) was designed and donated by Robert H. Kawashima in 1969.
-The. plant collection features Japanese maples, azaleas, bamboo, and other Asian plants.

 Experience the giants in the Descanso landscape, the Coast live oaks (Quercus agrifolia).
 These trees, some centuries old, are the remainder of a forest that once blanketed the region.
 The Coast Live Oak typifies the natural Southern California coastal landscape.
 These trees are flowering plants and belong to the beech family (Fagacea).
 There are 19 species of Quercus native to California.
 The Coast Live Oak is an evergreen tree oak.
 Its natural distribution ranges from California’s Mendocino County along the Coast Ranges down to northern Baja California.